Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 ## Note
 1. All the rootViewController parameters in Ad APIs must be provided to process ad redirects.
-In the SDK, all redirects use the present method of UIViewController.
-Therefore, make sure that the passed rootViewController parameters are not null and do not have other present controllers.
+In the SDK, all redirects use the **present** method of UIViewController.
+Therefore, make sure that the passed rootViewController parameters are **not null** and **do not have other present controllers**.
 Otherwise the present will fail because presentedViewController already exists.
 2. Select the server callback, please ensure that the type of userid is NSString and not empty.
 The callback URL instance
 ```json
 {